rany2/ha-open-meteo-solar-forecast/README.md

 ### Azimuth

 The azimuth range for this integration is 0 to 360 degrees, with 0 being North, 90 being East, 180 being South, and 270 being West.
 If you have a negative azimuth, add 360 to it to get the correct value.
+For example, -90 degrees should be entered as 270 degrees.

 ### DC Efficiency